Axial-SQL/AxialSqlTools/README.md

 - [**Copy Column Names from Grid**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Copy-Column-Names-from-Grid): Quickly copy the column names from the results grid to the clipboard.

-- [**Copy Cell Values As ...**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Copy-Grid-Cells-As-...): Copy cell values to clipborad in multiple formats: INSERT, CSV, JSON, XML, or HTML.
+- [**Copy Cell Values As ...**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Copy-Grid-Cells-As-...): Copy cell values to the clipboard in multiple formats: INSERT, CSV, JSON, XML, or HTML.

 - [**Database Schema Compare**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Database-Schema-Compare): DacFx-based database schema comparison tool.

 ## Query Library

-The extension also comes with a set of queries, which have been compiled over time and incorporate ideas and best practices from many SQL experts.
-These templates are designed to cover a wide range of scenarios, helping you to execute complex tasks faster.
+The extension includes a query library compiled over time with ideas and best practices from SQL Server practitioners and community experts.
+These templates cover a wide range of scenarios and help users complete complex or repetitive tasks faster.

 ## Installation

-To install the addin, you have two options:
+To install the add-in, choose one of the following options:

-1. **Compile from Source:** If you prefer to compile the tool from the source code, please ensure you are using Visual Studio 2026 for compatibility.
+1. **Compile from Source:** If you prefer to compile the tool from source code, please ensure you are using Visual Studio 2026 for compatibility.
 The build process will automatically copy all necessary files into the SSMS extension folder, and you will be ready to use it.

 2. **Download the Release and Install the Extension:** For a quicker setup, download the most recent version from the [Releases](https://github.com/Axial-SQL/AxialSqlTools/releases) section of this GitHub repository.
 See the [Wiki](https://github.com/Axial-SQL/AxialSqlTools/wiki) for installation steps.